 Even though this is not the ideal situation to end the conversation, it is a common occurrence in customer service.
 Just make sure that whenever you get back to the customer, the solution should be able to meet their expectations.

 A very important and viable solution here can be an updated knowledge base that the support reps should have access to as and when they need it.
 This will reduce the chances of inadequate or incorrect information being passed by reps to the customers.
-That’s a great customer service problem solving example that anyone can refer to.
+That’s a great customer service problem-solving example that anyone can refer to.

 6. When Customers Cannot Get A Live Human Being

-Be it live chat tools or phones, technology has allowed a significant percentage of the customer service processes to be automated.
-While the life of a customer service agent has been simplified to a large extent, most of the customers find it really annoying to have a real human dealing with their issues.
+Be it live chat tools or phones, technology has allowed a significant percentage of customer service processes to be automated.
+While the life of a customer service agent has been simplified to a large extent, most customers find it really annoying to have a real human dealing with their issues.

 Customers today want to talk to humans, not machines.
 This brings us to another key customer service issue that is quite common these days.

-Top reasons why businesses are prioritizing automation in their customer service processes are:
+The top reasons why businesses are prioritizing automation in their customer service processes are:

 - If the business is looking to minimize customer wait times and reduce friction, then automation is the obvious answer